-Most organisations believe engineering excellence is about skill, standards, or tools.
+Most organizations believe engineering excellence is about skill, standards, or tools.

 It isn’t.

-Engineering excellence is the organisation’s ability to turn intent into reliable outcomes without accumulating invisible risk.
+Engineering excellence is the organization’s ability to turn intent into reliable outcomes without accumulating invisible risk.

 When that capability is weak, leaders experience: